 - (Complementary to Extreme Prematurity- Recommendation 1) Implementation of the Mother's Story Approach to care is complete.
 This paradigm shift intentionally shifts away from a medical model to an intentional relational model of nursing care.
-This guides the provision of family visitation services to prenatal and postpartum people who may be considered vulnerable to poorer prenatal health outcomes due to higher exposure to social conditions of risk. - Continued partnership with the NTC Nursing Program to grow the approach with Island Health PHNS and NTC Community Nurses. - Process evaluation to be initiated in January 2018.
+This guides the provision of family visitation services to prenatal and postpartum people who may be considered vulnerable to poorer prenatal health outcomes due to higher exposure to social conditions of risk. - Continued partnership with the NTC Nursing Program to grow the approach with Island Health PHNS and NTC Community Nurses. - Process evaluation to be initiated in January 2018 - Hired Regional PH Perinatal Manager who has drafted a program plan for 2024-25 to revise and revitalize PHN enhanced program based on the Mother's story approach to care and other universal best practices emerging from PSBC and across the Province.